 In 4 modules, Chemistry honors students are introduced to scientific research in the Chemistry department at UU.
-2 modules are performed in groups of the Debye Institute and 2 modules are in groups of the Bijvoet Institute.
+Modules are performed in groups of the Debye Institute for Nanomaterials Science, the Bijvoet Centre for Biomolecular Research, and the Institute for Sustainable and Circular Chemistry.
 In each module, the students select a researcher and prepare an interview with this researcher by studying a few of the researcher's scientific publications.
 For each of the 4 research modules, an honors student is the contact person for the fellow students, communicating with the researcher to find a suitable date for an interview with the researcher.
-The modules are in principle in study year 2 and spread out across the academic year.
+The modules are in study year 2 and spread out across the academic year.
 Typically, the interview with a researcher will also lead to a tour of scientific research facilities and further discussions with students working in the research group.
 All the honors students are expected to participate in all 4 research modules.
+The learning outcomes of each module are discussed with the other honors students and the honors coordinator.